SilvioGiancola/TrackingNet-devkit/README.md

 `python extract_zip.py --trackingnet_dir <trackingnet_dir>`

-To extract the zipped sequences for a few chunk of the dataset:
+To extract the zipped sequences for a few chunk of the dataset (here chunks 0, 2, 4 and 11):

 `python extract_zip.py --trackingnet_dir <trackingnet_dir> --chunk 0,2,4,11`